lisakikuch/TechhNova2024/README.md

 pip install flask
 ```

-Please push all new changes into a features branch before pushing to main!!
+Please push all new changes into features-push  branch before pushing to main!!